Baobabs In Madagascar-The mother of the forest

 Road trip: From Antananarivo, you have to travel 680 km by car to reach Morondava, the capital of Menabe.
 You have to go through Antisirabe, Miandrivazo, Malainbandy and finally Morondava.
 From there, you can take the track for the Baobab Alley.

 Road trip and the Tsiribihina river: From Miandrivazo, you can go down the Tsiribihina river by barge or canoe.
-This beautiful navigation allows you to discover the life of the river, its human and natural environment.
-Once in Belon’i Tsiribihina, we can go up north towards Tsingy du Bemaraha and on the way back, we will cross the Baobab alley before reaching Morondava.
+This allows you to experience the life of the locals and the natural environment along the river.
+When you arrive at Belon’i Tsiribihina, you have to go north towards Tsingy du Bemaraha and on the way back you will have to cross the alley of the Baobabs before arriving in Morondava.

 Road trip and the Manambolo river: There is also a more adventure version which travellers particularly like.
 From Antananarivo, you have to go due west to reach the Itasy region, then Bongolava.
 From the town of Tsiromandidi, you have to reach the banks of the Manambolo river.
 By canoe, after 3 days of navigation, you can reach the gorges of the Manambolo and the Tsingy du Bemaraha.
 After going through the Tsingy, we take the road to Morondava and the Baobab alley.